Personify

 Rising Senior Intensive

 The summer before senior year is your last meaningful window for a standout project.
-This accelerated track compresses a full project into 8–12 weeks — book publishing, research, or invention — so you have a finished, verifiable accomplishment before applications open.
+This accelerated track include projects like - book publishing, research, invention or app development - so you have a finished, verifiable accomplishment before applications open.

 We also offer essay support as part of our mentorship.